Chinko Ekun: 2011–2014: Career beginnings

 At the age of 7, Chinko Ekun started developing passion for music.
 During his first year in the university, he picked interest in commercial and rap music.
 Chinko Ekun officially started his musical career in 2011, posting videos of his freestyles on Instagram.
 In 2013, he released "Ekun" as his first official track.
 In 2014, Chinko Ekun featured in Olamide's Street OT music album, on tracks "100 To Million", "Bang" and "Usain Bolt".
 He appeared on Olamide Live In Concert (OLIC) 2014, where he did freestyle performance.
 Chinko Ekun sings in English, Pidgin and Yoruba, focusing solely on hip hop music.
 One interesting thing about the biography of Chinko Ekun is his name.
-It is important to note that his name "Chinko Ekun" was coined from two words "Chinko" and "Ekun".
+The name "Chinko Ekun" was coined from two words "Chinko" and "Ekun".
 "Chinko", because he was told that he looked like a Chinese during his time in the university and "Ekun", because it is his first official track.